phpinternalsbook/PHP-Internals-Book/Book/php7/zvals/basic_structure.rst

 is always 4 bytes large on 32-bit platorms and 8 bytes large on 64-bit platforms, even if the ``long`` type may have a different size.

-For this reason, is is important to use macros written specifically for use with ``zend_long``, such as ``SIZEOF_ZEND_LONG`` or ``ZEND_LONG_MAX``.
+For this reason, it is important to use macros written specifically for use with ``zend_long``, such as ``SIZEOF_ZEND_LONG`` or ``ZEND_LONG_MAX``.
 You can find more relevant macros in `Zend/zend_long.h <https://github.com/php/php-src/blob/1a0fa12753931dba9908161df0f63feb6d0ba025/Zend/zend_long.h>`_.